frickiericker/hackernewsbot/README.md

 https://mastodon.social/@clmhackernewsbot

-A bot that toots hackew news stories.
+A bot that toots hacker news stories.
 Works on heroku.